 National Hazard Risk Reduction

 National risk reduction policies, programmes and services across central government aim to support local government, businesses and individuals to reduce risk at the community and personal level.
-Alongside central government, national professional bodies and organisations, such as the New Zealand Society of Earthquake Engineering, provide guidance to practitioners working within different sectors, and information to the public.
+Alongside central government, national professional bodies and organisations provide guidance to practitioners working within different sectors, and information to the public.